Opioid Drugs Overview

 - Excessive sweating

-When withdrawing from opioids, medical detox is recommended.
+When withdrawing from opioid drugs, medical detox is recommended.
 During medical detox, a staff of medical professionals monitors the individual for dangerous signs and helps alleviate uncomfortable symptoms of withdrawal.
 This may be done through medication-assisted treatment, using safer opioid replacements such as methadone and buprenorphine.
 Medication allows the individual to detox more comfortably and safely.